For those of you who expected to wake up to a 30-year fixed rate mortgage below 3 percent, you may as well go back to sleep.

 “Short term, people who are thinking about moving really need to lock in,” says Craig Strent of Maryland-based Apex Home Loans.
 He is concerned that the strong consumer sentiment number that came in today could cause the Federal Reserve to pull back on its buying in the future.
 “When this thing turns, it’s going to be fast.
 Just pulling back a little sends a message,” adds Strent.

 But others argue that the housing market is still on such shaky ground that that’s unlikely to happen.
 Mortgage applications to purchase a home have declined five of the last six months, according to Diane Swonk of Mesirow Financial.

 “I think that this will be a trillion dollar commitment from the Fed,” said Swonk on CNBC’s "Squawk on the Street."
-“Home values appreciating, that’s something very important in this economy getting more legs and moving forward more rapidly.”
-(You can watch the interview here.)
+“Home values appreciating, that’s something very important in this economy getting more legs and moving forward more rapidly.” (.)

 So say mortgage rates could dip lower than the latest record, perhaps to around 3.25 percent.
 How does that help me?
 Does it boost my home price?
 (Read More: Will Fed's Mortgage Buying Juice the Housing Recovery?)

 On the one hand, lower mortgage rates give potential buyers more purchasing power.
 “A 0.125 percent drop in rates adds 1.5 percent to your maximum purchase price (given all the other fees),” according to Dan Green at Waterstone Mortgage.
 “Assuming a mortgage payment of $1500, that’s the difference between $404,800 and $411,000-ish.”
 So that is how much more house you can buy.
 If people can buy more house, then perhaps home prices will rise.